ncollectd/ncollectd/src/plugins/oracle/README.md

 > **user** *user*

-> > User to connecto to database
+> > User to connect to database

 > **user-env** *env-name*

-> > Get the user to connecto to database from the environment
+> > Get the user to connect to database from the environment
 > > variable *env-name*.

 > **password** *password*

-> > User password to connecto to database
+> > User password to connect to database

 > **password-env** *env-name*

-> > Get the user password to connecto to database from the environment
+> > Get the user password to connect to database from the environment
 > > variable *env-name*.

 > **label** *key* *value*